← All guides·Test Preparation·6 min read

 The National Firefighter Ability (NFA) tests are the primary written filter in UK firefighter recruitment.
 Over 75% of applicants fail to progress past this stage — often not because they lack the ability, but because they go in unprepared for the format and time pressure.
 These tips cover the most important things to know before your tests.

-Practise all three tests — not just the one you find hardest
+Practice all four assessments — not just the one you find hardest

 Most candidates are more comfortable with either numbers or words, and naturally spend more time preparing for whichever test worries them most.
 This is understandable but leaves a gap.
-All three NFA tests contribute to your overall score, and a strong performance across all three is better than an excellent performance on one and a weak performance on the others.
+All four NFA assessments contribute to your overall score, and a strong performance across all three is better than an excellent performance on one and a weak performance on the others.

 Divide your preparation time fairly across Working with Numbers, Understanding Information, and Situational Awareness.
 If you have two weeks, aim to do at least two or three full timed sessions of each test.